ⓘ Let’s Set the Record Straight First

 MAPT: Protecting Assets With Structure

 When properly drafted and funded, a Medicaid Asset Protection Trust removes the home from your name while preserving a structured plan for beneficiaries.
 Many are designed to preserve favorable tax treatment at death (including step-up in basis), though the specific design matters greatly.
+The drawback is that a MAPT requires early planning—typically at least five years before needing Medicaid.
+You’re giving up direct ownership, and errors in funding or title work can undermine the protection.

 Consider the Petersons, who transfer their home into a properly drafted trust in 2019.
 If Medicaid is needed in 2025, the transfer is outside the look-back, positioning the home for both Medicaid and estate planning goals.